For the second day in a row, the Utah Highway Patrol on Tuesday made a big marijuana bust.

 The driver had several wooden chairs in the back, all on top of six duffle bags partially covered with a blanket, Roden said.
-The trooper said he became suspicious of the situation and noticed the driver seemed nervous.
+The trooper became suspicious of the situation and noticed the driver seemed nervous, Roden said.
 He asked the driver for consent to search the SUV, but the driver refused.

 That's when police K9 Rambo was brought out to circle the vehicle.
 Whether a driver gives consent to search or not, troopers are still allowed to let a K9 walk around the outside, Roden said.
 Rambo indicated there was something in the back of the SUV, Roden said.
 At that point, consent to search was not needed.

 Trooper David Moreno searched the duffle bags and found 150 pounds of high-grade marijuana, Roden said.
 Although investigators weren't completely sure Wednesday, they believed the pot was grown in a hydroponic process in California.

 Michael Patrick Murphy, 58, from Penn Valley, Calif., was booked into the Salt Lake County Jail for investigation of drug possession with intent to distribute, a second-degree felony.